aprilm830/Sprint-Challenge-React-Wars/Answers.md

 # Answers

-1. What is React JS and what problems does it try and solve?
+1. What is React JS and what problems does it try and solve?React makes it painless to create interactive UIs.
+Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes.

 1. What does it mean to _think_ in react?